Kotlin/dataframe/docs/StardustDocs/topics/DataColumn.md

 <!---END-->

-You can also create virtual accessor that doesn't point to a real column but computes some expression on every data access:
+You can also create a virtual accessor that doesn't point to a real column but computes some expression on every data access:

 <!---FUN columnAccessorComputed-->
 <tabs>